 How can one possibly make a superb Carrot Cake without the hassle of grating carrots and pineapple, without chopping nuts and not having to worry about mixed spice well past its sell-by date?
 Here is the answer!
 This 2 egg 18 cm Carrot Cake will make you famous.
+Do watch the video!

 YOU WILL NEED